 Is your deck surface even?
 Walk around, notice if you have any uneven steps, or if you find yourself tripping over cracks.
 Warped wood is a common problem for most decks, and can ruin outdoor get-togethers.
 You don’t want your company tripping and falling and neither do we.
 Luckily this problem has a quick fix, as deck panels screw in individually and can be easily swapped out.

 - #4 – Sanding and Sealing

 When it comes to wood decks, maintaining a consistent stain can have a drastic effect on the value of your home.
-If you’re noticing discoloration this will help bring you back to its natural color.
-First sand your deck to help break down the variance in tone.
+If you’re noticing discoloration this will help bring it back to its natural color.
+First, sand your deck to help break down the variance in tone.
 Next, instead of painting the wood, try a sealant.
 Sealing does exactly what it sounds like as it absorbs into the wood to seal in color as opposed to covering it up.
 This process will also help to protect your deck from the elements during next year’s winter.

 Enjoy the sun, and let Handyman Matters do the rest.
-We specialize in a variety of exterior maintenance projects; from deck repair or additions, to landscaping, to gutter cleaning… Let us be your ally in achieving the perfect summer home.
+We specialize in a variety of exterior maintenance projects, from deck repair or additions, to landscaping, to gutter cleaning… Let us be your ally in achieving the perfect summer home.
 Just call 866-FIX-MY-HOME, or head to our website and fill out one of our free estimate forms!